lucasronny/MICB475-Group-11/README.md

 - No ASVs of our defined species were found in the colombia dataset
 - New loop went through all exisiting ASVs in each dataset and compared to find no in common ASVs between the two datasets
 - Misunderstanding that ASVs are unique to datasets made all code/methods above useless

+### Filtering Phyloseq Objects to Find Specific Species
+March 28, KM

+<br>Purpose: To re-work the initial purpose of the for loop to determine how many species of interests exist in our validation/test dataset

+Procedure:
+- Loaded required phyloseq packages in R
+- Used previous code to build phyloseq object of our test dataset
+- Wrote a vector including the specific names/filter depth of the species of interest
+	- eg: c("o__Flavobacteriales", "f__Flavobacteriaceae", "g__uncultured")
+- Created a new filtered phyloseq object with subset_taxa of the name/filter of species of interest until the genus level
+- Print and save new taxa table with filtered species as CSV

+Results:
+- Code was able to successfully filter and find species of interests selected in the vector

 ### New Validation Dataset Processing in QIIME2 - Farm Dataset:
 March 23, EG <br>